python-microservices/pyms/README.md

 ## Documentation

-To know how use, install or build a project see the [docs](https://py-ms.readthedocs.io/en/latest/).
+To know how to use, install or build a project see the [docs](https://py-ms.readthedocs.io/en/latest/).

 ## Motivation

-When we started to create microservice with no idea, we were looking for tutorials, guides, best practices, but we found nothing to create professional projects.
+When we started creating a microservice with no idea, we were looking for tutorials, guides, best practices, but we found nothing to create professional projects.
 Most articles say:

 - "Install flask"